From BR Bullpen

 After years in Japan's industrial leagues, Matumoto became a member of the Brazilian national team in the 1995 Intercontinental Cup, going 1 for 10 as a backup 1B and allowing 7 walks and four runs in four innings.
 Four of his cousins were teammates - Douglas Matumoto, Silvio Matumoto, Edson Matumoto and William Matumoto.
 In the 2002 Intercontinental Cup, the southpaw was 0-1 with a 6.30 ERA, walking 8 in 10 innings pitched.
 He appeared in the 1999 Pan American Games and 2003 Pan American Games.

 In the 2005 Baseball World Cup, he went 1-1 with a 3.44 ERA and 18 strikeouts in 18 1/3 IP, walking 9, allowing 16 hits and committing three balks.
-That year, he was MVP of the South American Games.
+That year, he was MVP of the South American Championship, won by Brazil.

 In the qualifier for the 2008 Olympics, Matumoto was 1-2 with a 4.70 ERA for Brazil.
 He was hit hard by Canada (6 runs in 7 innings), lost a 2-1 decision to Mexico and got the win (Brazil's only victory in five contests).